contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/06_document/02_create-descriptor.md

 Rather than manually create a *Descriptor* from scratch, APISpark provides ways for you to automatically generate one that describes your existing API.

-A *Descriptor* can be generated from your current API's Swagger definition, or from your API's Restlet Framework or JAX-RS implementation.
+A *Descriptor* can be generated from your current API's Swagger definition, or from your code if your API is implemented using either the Restlet Framework or JAX-RS.

 ## Generate a Descriptor from a Swagger definition

 You can generate a web API Descriptor by importing a Swagger definition for an existing web API, by providing the Swagger definition's URL.

-Open an existing Descriptor or create a new one from the Dashboard by clicking on **+ Web API** and selecting **Descriptor** from the drop-down menu.
+From the Dashboard, open an existing Descriptor or create a new one by clicking on **+ Web API** and selecting **Descriptor** from the drop-down menu.

-From the Descriptor's **Overview**, click on the actions button on top right of your screen and select the **Import definition** menu.
+From the Descriptor's **Overview**, click on the actions button on the top right of your screen and select **Import definition** from the menu.

 ![API Commons](images/swagger-import-definition.jpg "API Commons")